Tax and writing a will

 If you think your taxable estate might exceed the inheritance tax nil rate band when you die, you might want to consider making some lifetime gifts as these can help reduce the value of your estate and therefore your exposure to inheritance tax.
 Broadly speaking, if you make any gifts in your lifetime and do not die within seven years of making them, then they will not be counted as part of your estate on death and will therefore not be liable to inheritance tax.
 Before making any gifts though, you should ensure that your own needs can be met from what will be left in your own hands after making gifts.

 We give some general guidance on lifetime gifts on our inheritance tax page.
-But if you have an estate valued over the inheritance tax nil rate band, it is advisable to seek advice, for example from a Chartered Tax Adviser or member of the Society of Trusts and Estates Practitioners (STEP), on the likely inheritance tax consequences of lifetime gifts.
+But if you have an estate valued over the inheritance tax nil rate band, it is advisable to seek advice, for example from a Chartered Tax Adviser or a member of the Society of Trusts and Estates Practitioners (STEP), on the likely inheritance tax consequences of lifetime gifts.

 If you own your home, it becomes part of your estate when you die, which means your estate may be chargeable to inheritance tax.
 Whether or not inheritance tax is due depends on the value of your total estate for inheritance tax purposes and who you leave your home to.